metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->server_deleteAccount( );
 ```

 Delete an actor's account with a token and password.
+Can only be called after requesting a deletion token.
+Requires
+auth.

 Expected parameters include: